-We have performed the following audit procedures:
+How the scope of our audit responded to the key audit matter Key Audit Matter Carrying value of intangibles We have performed the following audit procedures: The Group holds material intangible assets.
+These intangibles comprise development costs and our audit procedures included a consideration of whether research and development. the capitalisation criteria were met for the capitalised project; costs capitalised consist of payroll costs and other costs.
+As set out in note 4, the group recognises an Other costs have been agreed to external documentation. internally generated intangible asset arising from Payroll costs have been agreed to a schedule prepared by development (or from the development phase of an the directors splitting payroll costs between the capitalised internal project) if all of the criteria per accounting project and other projects, and this split has been tested by standards can be demonstrated.
+This includes the confirmation with the employees working on the capitalised ability to measure reliably the expenditure project; attributable to the intangible assets during its

-- our audit procedures included a consideration of whether the capitalisation criteria were met for the capitalised project; - costs capitalised consist of payroll costs and other costs.
-Other costs have been agreed to external documentation.
-Payroll costs have been agreed to a schedule prepared by the directors splitting payroll costs between the capitalised project and other projects, and this split has been tested by confirmation with the employees working on the capitalised project; - obtained and reviewed management's assessment of impairment of the intangibles held; - we have also reviewed the projected revenue and income streams against the capitalised projects to evaluate management's judgement that the carrying value is recoverable; - where indicators of impairment were identified, we challenged management's assessment of any future income from the intangibles; - where no indicators of impairment were highlighted by management, we challenged the judgements made in management's assessment by identifying contradictory signs of any potential indicators of impairment; - based on our work we consider that the costs capitalised satisfy the criteria of the relevant accounting standards and did not identify indications that an impairment was required; and
+- obtained and reviewed management's assessment of impairment of the intangibles held; - we have also reviewed the projected revenue and income streams against the capitalised projects to evaluate management's judgement that the carrying value is recoverable; - where indicators of impairment were identified, we challenged management's assessment of any future income from the intangibles; - where no indicators of impairment were highlighted by management, we challenged the judgements made in management's assessment by identifying contradictory signs of any potential indicators of impairment; - based on our work we consider that the costs capitalised satisfy the criteria of the relevant accounting standards and did not identify indications that an impairment was required; and - considered the appropriateness of the Group's disclosures in the financial statements.
+Based on the audit work performed, we are satisfied that management have appropriately valued intangibles in line with their accounting policy and in accordance with the requirements of IFRS.
+We are also satisfied that all necessary disclosure have been made in the consolidated financial statements